BharathiPravallika/ToDo-App/README.md

 # ToDo-App in Angular
-ToDo App developed using Angular
+ToDo App developed using Angular <br>
 Switch from main to master, you can find the source code